 Recommended tire pressure for Jeep Grand Cherokee

-It is vital to maintain proper tire pressure for Jeep Grand Cherokee tires.
-Low tire pressure will result in tire underinflation while high tire pressure will result in tire overinflation, which can decrease fuel efficiency, lead to uneven tire tread wear and reduce tire life, compromise tire safety and cause tire blowout.
-Check Jeep Grand Cherokee tire pressure regularly, and monitor Jeep Grand Cherokee tire inflation levels to avoid driving with overinflated or underinflated tires.
+It is vital to maintain proper tire inflation pressures for Jeep Grand Cherokee tires.
+Low tire pressure will result in tire underinflation while high tire pressure will result in tire overinflation, which can reduce fuel efficiency, lead to uneven tire tread wear and decrease tire life, compromise tire safety and cause tire blowout.
+Check Jeep Grand Cherokee tire pressure regularly, and monitor Jeep Grand Cherokee tire inflation pressures to avoid driving with overinflated or underinflated tires.

-Tire inflation value listed on tire sidewall is the maximum air pressure the tire can hold to carry its maximum load, and not the recommended tire pressure for Jeep Grand Cherokee.
-Use Jeep Grand Cherokee recommended tire pressure settings listed on the tire pressure chart found in Jeep Grand Cherokee owner's manual, on a sticker on driver's door or door jam, inner trunk lid, in the console or on the fuel door.
-Recommended tire pressure for your Jeep Grand Cherokee tires will be listed in one of the following pressure units: psi (pounds per square inch), bar or kPa (kiloPascals).
-Pay attention as your Jeep Grand Cherokee may have different recommended tire pressure values for front and rear tires, especially if equipped with staggered tires.
-Keep your Jeep Grand Cherokee tires inflated at recommended tire pressure levels at all times for your driving comfort and safety.
+Tire inflation listed on tire sidewall is the maximum air pressure the tire can hold to carry its maximum load, and not the recommended tire pressure for Jeep Grand Cherokee.
+Use Jeep Grand Cherokee recommended tire pressure settings listed on the tire pressure chart found in Jeep Grand Cherokee owner's manual, on a tire placard on driver's door or door jam, inner trunk lid, in the console or on the fuel door.
+Recommended tire pressure for your Jeep Grand Cherokee tire sizes will be listed in one of the following pressure units: psi (pounds per square inch), bar or kPa (kiloPascals).
+Pay attention as your Jeep Grand Cherokee may have different recommended tire inflation pressures for front and rear tires, especially if equipped with staggered tires.
+Keep your Jeep Grand Cherokee tires inflated at recommended tire inflation pressures at all times for your driving comfort and safety.

 Jeep Grand Cherokee tire pressure may fluctuate with ambient temperatures, so check Jeep Grand Cherokee tire pressure when ambient temperatures change.
 In winter when temperatures drop, Jeep Grand Cherokee tires may deflate by approximately 1 psi for each 10 degree Fahrenheit decrease in temperature.
 Maintain proper Jeep Grand Cherokee winter tire pressure by adding air to your tires as needed to the recommended tire inflation levels.